-As each country/location has different rules and regulations regarding approved medications, it is the responsibility of participants to research whether there are any restrictions or prohibitions on prescription or over the counter medication they plan to take with them into the host country/location.
-It is the responsibility of participants to accompany any prescription medication brought with them abroad with proof that the medication is prescribed by a doctor.
+As each country/location has different rules and regulations regarding approved medications, it is the responsibility of participants, as CLS Program staff are not able to advise on this topic, to research whether there are any restrictions or prohibitions on prescription or over the counter medication they plan to take with them into the host country/location.
+Some common medications in the U.S., including but not limited to those for pain, ADHD, anxiety, depression or insomnia, are illegal in some countrries.
+Alternative medication or treatments should be discussed with the prescribing health care provider well in advance of travel in the event a specific medication, or a class of medications, is illegal in the host country.
+CLS Program staff cannot advise on questions of legality related to medication.

-The CLS Program makes every effort to place and accommodate finalists with disabilities.
-Please be aware that some requests for accommodation cannot be met in certain host institutions, countries/locations.
 Some locations may not have the capacity or facilities to provide treatment for emergency or chronic medical conditions.
 In certain situations, after completion of the medical review process, the CLS Program may have significant concerns for the safety and well-being of a finalist in the assigned host country/location.
 In some cases, it may be possible to transfer placement to another country/location.
 In other cases, the CLS Program may determine that it cannot place and support a finalist in any location, and may, after careful review, withdraw the CLS award.

 Any finalist who has experienced a significant change in physical or mental health after the submission of the required medical forms or during program participation must inform CLS Program staff immediately.
 Such changes in a finalist's medical condition include, but are not limited to, diagnosis of a new medical condition; recurrence of any previous illness or medical condition; hospitalization or urgent outpatient treatment; changes in a regular course of medication or beginning a new course of regular medication; and/or the need for regular or frequent follow-up related to a medical concern.
 Disclosure of an unreported significant medical condition or previous treatment for any conditions, disorders, or symptoms may require medical confirmation of the finalist's ability to participate, as determined by the CLS Program.
-Failure to report significant changes in physical or mental health may result in termination of the award (see Section 29).
+Failure to report significant changes in physical or mental health may result in termination of the award (see Section 35).